New R&D Partnership to Bring Award-Winning T6P Biostimulant to UK Market

 SugaROx joins the Innovate UK’s Global Incubator Programme

-SugaROx, 17 March 2023
+Bianca Forte, 17 March 2023

 SugaROx has been selected by Innovate UK to enter its Global Incubator Programme which includes participation in the AGTECH ACCELERATOR in Canada.
 The accelerator supports the growth of agri-tech start-ups built to solve global problems and was founded by Cultivator powered by Conexus (Cultivator), Emmertech, and Economic Development Regina (EDR).